 If you are a senior citizen, take time this weekend to celebrate National Senior Citizen’s Day and evaluate your finances.
 Here are three activities to lead you toward a more financially stable retirement.

 National Senior Citizen’s Day Financial Check-in

 First, use National Senior Citizen’s Day to become familiar with technology.
 Do you have a lot of accounts to manage?
 Between banking, credit card and retirement accounts, online access can make a big difference in tracking your money.
 As a result of not seeing your transactions immediately online, it’s easy to rack up credit card debt or forget where money was spent.

 While technology can be difficult at first, you aren’t alone.
 A friend or family member can help you learn how to complete basic tasks as well as taking computer classes at your local library.

 Paying bills on time is the best way to manage credit card debt.
 Set up automatic withdraws so that you never miss a payment.
 If your debt is a bit more complicated, seek out credit counseling advice to determine the best options.

 Create a Budget on National Senior Citizen’s Day

 As much as retirement seems like a good time, there are limits.
 Consequently, there could be trouble if you aren’t careful with your spending.
 Create a monthly budget on National Senior Citizen’s Day to get ahead of any consumer debt.

 Living within a budget can make your retirement fun and responsible.
 By sticking to a budget, you can ensure you will have enough money to cover your needs and financial goals.
 Are you paying for premium television shows you don’t watch?
 Are you utilizing senior citizen discounts?
-ACCC has a great list of additional savings tips for seniors, like AARP and tax return discounts, to check out.
+We also recommend checking out AARP and tax return discounts for more ways to save.